harveypw0503/harveypw0503/README.md

 # 💫 About Me:
-I'm currently a freshman studying computer science at Concordia University Nebraska.
+I'm currently a sophomore studying computer science at Concordia University Nebraska.
 I am a member of their programming team as well.
-I also participate in many worship oppurtunities and the wind symphony.
+I also participate in many worship and music opportunities.

 ## 🌐 Socials: